What are the Effects of Mixing Flexeril and Alcohol?

 Detox treatment facilities help you through the acute withdrawal symptoms that may occur when you stop taking Flexeril and/or alcohol.
 Interventions may include medication therapy, group therapy, individual therapy, and recreational therapy.

-Every detox center is different, so it’s important to speak to someone who can refer you to the right facility for you.
+Every detox center is different, so it is important to speak to someone who can refer you to the facility that best meets your treatment needs.
 It is especially important to be forthcoming about the extent of your alcohol abuse because the associated withdrawal syndrome can be severe if not life threatening.

 Inpatient/Residential Rehab and Intensive Outpatient Programs

-Consider a longer-term detox and treatment facility if a professional has told you that your Flexeril and alcohol abuse is severe or if you’ve relapsed several times in the past.
-The most common treatment (and the one most likely to be covered by insurance) is 28 days at an inpatient or residential rehab facility.
+Consider a longer-term detox and treatment facility if a professional has told you that your alcohol misuse is severe, or if you’ve relapsed several times in the past.
+The most common treatment is 28 days at an inpatient or residential rehab facility.

-Residential treatment facilities typically offer wrap-around care including individual therapy, family therapy, group therapy, classes on nutrition and a healthy and balanced diet, assistance with lifestyle changes, and exercise and relaxation classes.
+Residential treatment facilities typically offer comprehensive care including individual therapy, family therapy, group therapy, nutrition classes, a healthy and balanced diet, assistance with lifestyle changes, and both exercise and relaxation classes.
 Some facilities also include step-down levels of care to include a partial hospitalization program or an intensive outpatient program.
-The costs and locations of these facilities can vary greatly, so speak with someone who can help you make a decision that is within your budget and that best suits your treatment needs.
+The costs and locations of these facilities vary greatly, so speak with someone who can help you make a decision that is within your budget and that best suits your treatment needs.

 Group Therapy

-Some addiction treatment programs are substance-specific or mental-health specific, while others focus on dual-diagnosis treatment, where a mental health condition and substance abuse are co-occurring disorders.
+Some addiction treatment programs are substance-specific or mental-health specific, while others focus on dual-diagnosis treatment, which is when a mental health condition and substance use disorder co-exist.
 Each addiction treatment facility is different, so a person seeking treatment for Flexeril and alcohol addiction should ask to be referred to the right facility for the best chance at sustained recovery.

 Verification of Benefits